Hjdskes/hjdskes.github.io/content/blog/update-deploying-hugo-on-personal-gh-pages.md

 workflow I use to update this website.
 It has never been particularly stable, and the process seemed far more complicated than it needed to be.

-This week I attempted to update the theme of this website (sidenote: thanks [Alexis Tacnet](https://github.com/fuegowolf) for your awesome theme and cooperation!).
+This week I attempted to update the theme of this website.
 To pull in the theme's files, I use [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Apparently, this completely break git's subtrees.
 I had enough of trying to maintain this complicated setup, so I started looking around for better ways.

 Fortunately, Hugo's "Hosting on GitHub" tutorial has been updated to include instructions on [deploying via a `gh-pages`